codemotozu/GithubActionsDockerAzure/README.md

 sometime when i speak spanish dosent think is spanish

-improve the mic similar to google traductor mic does
+improve the mic similar to google traductor mic does, needs to be "(escuchando)" all the time